haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 <img alt="ukeys" src="/assets/images/operate-bank-in-china/tools_cards/banking-company-ukeys.jpg" width="50%"/>
 </center>

 UKeys are short for USB-Keys.
 It's like another layer of security that bank provided to you.
-When you authenticate yourself with UBank application, you will need to plug this device as the application itself will read and check information with it to allow you to authenticate you.
+When you authenticate yourself with UBank software, you will need to plug this device beforehand as the software itself will read and check information from it to allow you to successfully authenticate thus log in.
 There are two UKeys.
-One for initiating action i.e. transfering money, etc. Another for approval/rejection action for someone with higher authority to decide.
+One for initiator to initiate action i.e. transfering money, etc. Another for approval/rejection action on behalf of someone with higher authority to decide.
 We will talk more about it in latter part of this article.

 # How to Transfer Money From Company Bank Account to Personal Account
 ---

 Now we will get into real action.

 What I will be showing you is the real transaction that happened.
 I red out those sensitive information but you will get the sense of what it is.
-Thing to note here is that as our company type is limited partnership type, so the company asset is actually ours.
+Thing to note here is that as my company type is limited partnership, so the company asset is actually ours.
 It's not separate entity like in corporate or LLC sense.
-So transfering money back and forth between your own company and your personal account can be done without additional steps.
+So transfering money back and forth between your own company and your personal account can be done directly.
 I wonder there would be a few more steps for limited company as you need to declare asset in/out because company is separate entity.

 I consulted our company's accounting firm to double check my understanding.